 Covered Health Services for organ and tissue transplants when ordered by a Physician.
-For Network Benefits, transplantation services must be received at a Designated Facility.
-Transplantation services provided at a non-Designated Facility will be covered as Non-Network Benefits.
+Transplantation services must be received at a Designated Facility.
 Benefits are available when the transplant meets the definition of a Covered Health Service, and is not an Experimental, Investigational or Unproven Service: